Why Japan’s Traditional Seasoning Deserves Its Own Identity When people hear the word “soy sauce,” they often imagine a single […]

 — Where Shoyu, Pilgrimage, and Time Intertwine — A Town Defined by Shoyu—and Something More Yuasa is often introduced as […]

-— Irreproducible Craft at Kadocho in Wakayama — Shoyu Is Not Just “Soy Sauce” Around the world, it is called […]
+— Irreproducible Craft at Kadocho in Wakayama — Shoyu Is Not Just “Soy Sauce” Around the world, it is commonly […]

-Arriving at Kansai International Airport, most travelers follow the same path: Osaka, Kyoto, or sometimes Nara.
-But what if your […]
+Arriving at Kansai International Airport, most travelers naturally follow the familiar route toward Osaka, Kyoto, or sometimes Nara.
+These destinations […]

 Most travelers landing at Kansai International Airport head straight to Osaka, Kyoto, or Nara.
 But just one hour away, a […]